jschwxrz/toaster-optimization/README.md

 # ToasterOptimization

 Welcome to the ToasterOptimization repository!
 This repository contains a series of optimization challenges, ranging from easy to prepare to cry, all centered on the art of perfecting toaster settings.
-The various optimization tasks and the outline are detailed in `toaster_optimization_task.py`.
+The various optimization tasks and the project outline are detailed in `toaster_optimization_task.py`.

 ## Repository Structure

 Each difficulty level of the toaster optimization tasks has its own dedicated folder.
-Inside these folders you'll find the files, where the filename indicates the type of algorithm that was used.
+Inside these folders you'll find the files containig the implementation of an algorithm that solves that difficulty level.
+The filename indicates the type of algorithm that was used.

 - A utility function.
 - My implementation of an algorithm designed to maximize the utility function.